astropy/specutils/docs/index.rst

 .. image:: img/logo.png

-``specutils`` is a Python package for the representation of, loading, manipulation, and analysis of astronomical spectroscopic data.
+``specutils`` is a Python package for representing, loading, manipulating, and analyzing astronomical spectroscopic data.
 The generic data containers and accompanying modules provide a toolbox that the astronomical community can use to build more domain-specific packages.
 For more details about the underlying principles, see